 But through all this change, people’s motivations for playing have remained fairly constant.
 So, what makes someone choose to play a video game?

-Probably the number one reason why anyone picks up a game, the opportunity to escape into another world, even if for a few minutes, is an important way to leave behind any stresses and problems in everyday life.
+Probably the number one reason why anyone picks up a game, the opportunity to escape into another world, even if for a few minutes, is a crucial way to leave behind any stresses and problems in everyday life.

-Video games instantly transport the player to another world with different problems – but these are not only more obviously and easier to solve, but you also often get achievements and rewards for doing so!
-This sense of achievement and reward releases chemicals from the brain that help to relax and reinvigorate, as well as making you feel good.
+Video games instantly transport the player to another world with different problems – but these are not only more obvious and easier to solve, but you also often get achievements and rewards for doing so!
+This sense of achievement and reward releases chemicals from the brain that help to relax and reinvigorate, as well as make you feel good.

-Other types of games, like puzzle games or simulation games, offer a more relaxing escapism and enjoyment.
+Other games, like puzzle games or simulation games, offer more relaxing escapism and enjoyment.
 You still get the good feelings from solving problems, but without having to worry about zombie hordes or enemy snipers.
-These types of game are more readily available on mobiles and tablets and have become popular amongst casual gamers.
+These games are more readily available on mobiles and tablets and have become popular amongst casual gamers.

-They’re easy to dip in and out of, making them ideal for relieving stress during the day, on a lunch break or a bus ride, for example.
-Games like Farmville and Candy Crush Saga started the trend and remain popular today.
+They’re easy to dip in and out of, making them ideal for relieving stress during the day, on a lunch break, or a bus ride, for example.
+Games like Farmville and Candy Crush Saga started and remain popular today.

-All this comes from practising in-game skills, whether improving your time round a virtual racetrack, or being able to hit an un-zoomed headshot in a split-second.
+All this comes from practicing in-game skills, whether improving your time around a virtual racetrack or being able to hit an un-zoomed headshot in a split second.
 It’s easy to see your improvement over time in a video game, which is hugely satisfying.

-Video games also offer a chance to practise everyday skills in different environments.
-Games like the Professor Layton series exercise your lateral thinking and reasoning skills, you can practise mathematics and probability in poker, or improve your vocabulary playing Words With Friends.
+Video games also offer a chance to practice everyday skills in different environments.
+Games like the Professor Layton series exercise your lateral thinking and reasoning skills; you can practice mathematics and probability in poker or improve your vocabulary playing Words With Friends.

 The Psychology Behind it All

-In order to be mentally and psychologically fulfilled, everyone has three needs which have to be met.
+To be mentally and psychologically fulfilled, everyone has three needs to be met.
 These are competency, autonomy, and relatedness, and video games satisfy all three in one go.